 There are many methods of dealing with stress and we can make changes in our day-to-day lives in order to combat the effects.
 The study by Forth With Life showed that ‘18 to 24 year olds are more likely to listen to music to relieve their stress, people aged 25 to 34 choose exercise, 35 to 44 year olds opt for television and those over 45 are more likely to go for a walk’.

-The NHS recommend that: ‘adults aged 19 and over should do at least 150 minutes of moderate-intensity aerobic activity – such as fast walking or cycling – a week.’
+The NHS recommend that: ‘adults aged 19 and over should do at least 150 minutes of moderate-intensity aerobic activity – such as fast walking or Zumba – a week.’

 Not only does exercise offer an escape and a chance to calm the mind and think clearly about what is causing our stress, but improved fitness and health also leads to increased self-esteem and confidence which can help to reduce stress anxiety.
-Getting outside, breathing fresh air and hearing natural sounds like birds singing is also said to have a hugely advantageous effect on improving our mood too.
-So try to get outside, try a new activity and give yourself a chance to process the situation that is causing you stress.
+Getting out in your garden, breathing fresh air and hearing natural sounds like birds singing is also said to have a hugely advantageous effect on improving our mood too.

 Music has long been a favourite stress management tool, in particular, slow, classical music.